 Compare charge cards

-Everything you need to know about charge cards and how they compare to credit cards.
+What you need to know about charge cards, including how they compare to credit cards.

-Charge cards can be a convenient way to pay for your shopping online or in-store.
-They work in a similar way to credit cards, with your provider paying for the transactions you make and then billing you at the end of the statement cycle.
-But there are also some key differences between charge cards and credit cards, including your payment requirements.
+Charge cards can offer a convenient way to pay for your shopping online or in-store.
 Read on to find out how charge cards work and whether they’re the right option for you based on the way you like to spend.

 What types of charge cards are there?